secretstartups/handbook/support/workflows/customer_calls.html.md

 ##### Tips to keep calls within the scheduled time:

-* Set expectations (again) at the start of the call
+* Set expectations (again) at the start of the call:
    1. Call duration will be 1 hour
    1. At 45 minutes - call wrap up will happen (below)
    1. Will need access to applicable systems
-* When 15 mins left: start to wind down the call
+* When 15 mins left:
+   1. Start to wind down the call
 * Stop the call and determine where we are (solved, not solved more info needed)
    1. Solvable in the next few minutes
    1. Need to research/schedule additional call
 * Review
    1. Summary of what was learned
-1. Next steps for GitLab agent
+   1. Next steps for GitLab Support Engineer
    1. Next steps for user
    1. Next call recommendations (timing/goals/expectations)
+* Note: If customer doesn't join the call and you've waited for over 10 minutes, end the call, update the ticket and resend calendly link.

 ##### Notes on intake, upgrade and installation support calls